NEW PATIENTS

 Fixed appliances:

 Fixed space maintainers are used to keep open a gap made by prematurely losing a milk tooth.
 The space maintainers keep the space open until the permanent tooth erupts so that the other teeth do not shift into a different position.
-A band is attached to the neighbouring tooth and a wire is extended to the tooth on the other side of the space to keep the gap open.
+A band is attached to the neighboring tooth and a wire is extended to the tooth on the other side of the space to keep the gap open.

 Special fixed appliances can be used to control intensive thumb sucking or tongue thrusting.
 These appliances are attached to the teeth by bands.